umbraco/UmbracoDocs/Fundamentals/Data/Data-Types/default-data-types-v8.md

 ---
 versionFrom: 8.0.0
-meta.Title: "Default data types in Umbraco" meta.Description: "Learn about the default data types in Umbraco."
+meta.Title: "Default data types in Umbraco"
+description: "Learn about the default data types in Umbraco."
 ---

 # Default Data Types